-Today is May 21 and the Navigate the Chaos question to consider is “how often do you adapt to succeed?”
+Today is May 21 and the Navigate the Chaos question to consider is “how often do you adapt to stay relevant and succeed?”
 History is littered with quotes about the need to adapt to succeed from those who navigated the chaos.
-Some examples are: “the measure of intelligence is the ability to change” by Albert Einstein, “those who cannot change their minds cannot change anything” by George Bernard Shaw, and "all failure is failure to adapt, all success is successful adaptation” by British consultant Max McKeown.
+Some examples are:

 How often do you measure your ability to change?